JuliaComputing/PkgAuthentication.jl/docs/auth-flows.md

 }
 ```

-In this case, PkgAuthentication.jl will execute the Device Authentication Flow.
+In this case, PkgAuthentication will execute the Device Authentication Flow.

 Note: URLs in the examples are only representative.
 Actual URLs may differ.